-Budgeted cost: £ 14,000
+Budgeted cost: £ 16,000

-Activity Evidence that supports this approach Challenge number(s) addressed Addiotnal Learning Mentor & LSA pastoral support & training SEMH approaches will be embedded into routine educational practices and supported by professional development and training for staff.
+Addiotnal Learning Mentor & LSA pastoral support & training SEMH approaches will be embedded into routine educational practices and supported by professional development and training for staff.
 There is extensive evidence associating childhood social and emotional skills with improved outcomes at school and in later life (e.g., improved academic performance, attitudes, behaviour and relationships with peers): EEF_Social_and_Emotional_Learni ng.pdf(educationendowmentfoundati on.org.uk) 1,3,4 Temple Newsam Community Partnership SLA -which includes parenting classes, attendance management and SEMH support.
-There is extensive evidence associating childhood social and emotional skills with improved outcomes at school and in later life (e.g., improved academic performance, attitudes, behaviour and relationships with peers): EEF_Social_and_Emotional_Learni ng.pdf(educationendowmentfoundati on.org.uk) Embedding principles of good practice set out in the DfE's Improving School Attendance advice.
+There is extensive evidence associating childhood social and emotional skills with improved outcomes at school and in later life (e.g., improved academic performance, attitudes, behaviour and relationships with peers): EEF_Social_and_Emotional_Learning.pdf(educationendowmentfoundation.org.uk) Embedding principles of good practice set out in the DfE's Improving School Attendance advice.
 This will involve training and release time for staff to develop and implement new procedures and appointing attendance/support officers to improve attendance.
-1,3,4
+1,3,4 Personal Development - use of Rise & SHINE wrap around care spaces to ensure children are well looked after, for extended school hours.
+There is extensive evidence associating childhood social and emotional skills with improved outcomes at school and in later life (e.g., improved academic performance, attitudes, behaviour and relationships with peers): EEF Social and Emotional Learni ng.pdf(educationendowmentfoundati on.org.uk) 1,3,4

-Personal Development -use of Rise & SHINE wrap around care spaces to ensure children are well looked after, for extended school hours.
-There is extensive evidence associating childhood social and emotional skills with improved outcomes at school and in later life (e.g., improved academic performance, attitudes, behaviour and relationships with peers): EEF_Social_and_Emotional_Learni ng.pdf(educationendowmentfoundati on.org.uk) 1,3,4 Sports Leader to ensure that before school and after school clubs are attended by both disadvantaged and no-disadvantaged children, which supports health lifestyles.
-There is extensive evidence associating childhood social and emotional skills with improved outcomes at school and in later life (e.g., improved academic performance, attitudes, behaviour and relationships with peers): EEF_Social_and_Emotional_Learni ng.pdf(educationendowmentfoundati on.org.uk) 1,3,4
+Sports Leader to ensure that lunchtime and after school clubs are attended by both disadvantaged and no- disadvantaged children, which supports health lifestyles.
+There is extensive evidence associating childhood social and emotional skills with improved outcomes at school and in later life (e.g., improved academic performance, attitudes, behaviour and relationships with peers): EEF_Social_and_Emotional_Learni ng.pdf(educationendowmentfoundati on.org.uk) 1,3,4 --- --- -------

-Total budgeted cost: £ 40,000
+Total budgeted cost: £ 61,000